-Defending your home is risky - you could be seriously injured, suffer psychological trauma or die.
+Defending your property is risky - you could be seriously injured, suffer psychological trauma or die.
 Leaving early is the safest option to protect yourself and your family.

-Defending a house requires at least two able-bodied, fit and determined adults who are physically and mentally prepared to work in arduous and difficult conditions.
+Defending your home requires at least two able-bodied, fit and determined adults who are physically and mentally prepared to work in arduous and difficult conditions.
 Homes are not designed for Code Red conditions.

 Key factors to consider

 - Property preparation